Review update: 2020 Hyundai Palisade does family like suppertime

 Family vehicles like the 2020 Hyundai Palisade are team buses for a new generation.
-There’ll be a long list of children soon who will roll their eyes at their parents’ music choices, fall asleep in the bench seats, loose milk money in the cushions, and kick the back of the seats ahead of them filled with misbehaving siblings.
+There’ll be a long list of children soon who will roll their eyes at their parents’ music choices, fall asleep in the bench seats, lose milk money in the cushions, and kick the back of the seats ahead of them filled with misbehaving siblings.

 The new three-row crossover from Hyundai is far more refined than any boxy, dent-magnet that regularly rotated through our garages of yesteryear.
 We only wish we were 8 again.